Halder History, Family Crest & Coats of Arms

 Spelling rules only evolved in the last few centuries with the invention of the printing press and the first dictionaries.
 Spelling variations are extremely common in names from before that period.
 Halder has been spelled Elder, Elders, Eldar, MacNoravaich and others.

 Early Notables of the Halder family (pre 1700)

-More information is included under the topic Early Halder Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early Halder Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halder family to Ireland

 Some of the Halder family moved to Ireland, but this topic is not covered in this excerpt.